voxpupuli/puppet-augeasproviders/README.md

   * `port`, once [#5660](http://projects.puppetlabs.com/issues/5660) is done
   * `yumrepo`, once [#8758](http://projects.puppetlabs.com/issues/8758) is done

+Other ideas for new types are:

+  * `kernel_parameter` with bootloader providers
+  * `/etc/system` types

 ## Issues

-Please file any issues or suggestions on Github: https://github.com/domcleal/augeasproviders/issues
+Please file any issues or suggestions on GitHub: https://github.com/domcleal/augeasproviders/issues